displayio/grid2io/README.md

 **selectable rows**

-row selection should be enabled before ctrl.initGrid() is called
+row selection requires you to declair a key column which values are unique and rows can be identified by

     ctrl.grid.enableRowSelect(key);

-get selected data
+enableRowSelect() must be called before ctrl.initGrid() is called

+at any time, selected rows data is accessable by the selectedData property:

     ctrl.grid.selectedData